lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: `bold`) Font style of username.
 Valid values are **normal**, **bold**, and **italic**.

 **--timestamp**
-(Default: `false`) Enables timestamps to left of messages, similar to VOD chat on Twitch.
+(Default: `false`) Enables timestamps to the left of messages, similar to VOD chat on Twitch.

 **--generate-mask**
 (Default: `false`) Generates a mask file of the chat in addition to the rendered chat.